 AVP is a fetch-and-carry service.
 Parking time can be used for washing or repairing your car

 driving errors are not possible.
 No more scratches on the vehicle or marks on the parking lot pillars

 without the hassle of getting in and out of the car, up to 20% more vehicles can fit into the same area

 AVP is one of two products which Bosch is developing and testing as part of its “Connected Parking” project. is a process that allows passing vehicles to recognize free parking spots, and send this information to other drivers via Cloud.
 Together with AVP, this product aims to solve the most difficult parking problems.

 In order to implement these products quickly and inexpensively, Bosch has developed unconventional business models.
 For example, for all three products, physical technology that is already available will be combined with digital Bosch technology, be connected to the internet, and new services will be developed to cater to customer demands.
 This means that customers will be involved in the development and test phases at an early stage.
 A new path that leads to fast solutions.

-With Automated Valet Parking, Bosch has developed a driverless system which automatically finds a free space in the parking lot, parks the car and saves the driver a lot of stress.
+By developing Automated Valet Parking, Bosch has introduced an autonomous driverless system, that, by means of the intelligent infrastructure, guides vehicles to a free space in multi-storey car parks.
+The car parks itself and the driver is saved a lot of stress.
 Thanks to a combination of various technologies, AVP is easy and quick to use.